 Prepare for a future that makes a difference in the lives of people who need your professional skill.
 Our Bachelor of Science Degree in Speech and Hearing Science will give you an excellent foundation for entry into a graduate program in speech-language pathology or audiology with coursework that is a blend of theoretical knowledge, research, and clinical practice.
 A master’s degree is necessary to practice as a licensed and certified speech-language pathologist and a clinical doctorate, an Au.D., is needed to work as a licensed, certified audiologist.
 This program provides a comprehensive knowledge base for further graduate study.

 College is more than a classroom.
-Enhance your experience with extracurricular opportunities:
+Enhance your experience with extracurricular activities:

-The National Student Speech-Language Hearing Association (NSSLHA) SUNY Cortland chapter is a large, student organization actively engaged in community activities, mentoring, peer networking, a bi-annual conference and a variety of social events.
+The Cortland Chapter of the National Student Speech-Language Hearing Association (NSSLHA) is a large student organization actively engaged in community activities, mentoring, peer networking, a bi-annual conference, and a variety of social events.

 Chair: Ann Blanton

 Office: Professional Studies Building, Room 2201

 Credit Hours: 124

 We recognize excellence in our students with awards and scholarships.